lextoumbourou/notes/notes/permanent/gale-shapley-algorithm.md

     return engaged
 ```

-In the real world, the algorithm is used in kidney exchange programs to match medical graduates to residency problems, job/employer matching, and many other places.
+In the real world, the algorithm is used in dating to match medical graduates to residency problems, job/employer matching, and many other places.